DIY Beeswax Citronella Candles

 Size is important

 When gathering your materials for beeswax candle making the wick size you use is important to your success.
 Beeswax is a hard wax with a melting point of 145 to 147 degrees.
 The wick needs to maintain the flame long enough for a pool of wax to form.
-The pool of wax feeds the candle flame and insures that the candle stays lit.
+The pool of wax feeds the candle flame and ensures that the candle stays lit.
 It’s the citronella essential oil vaporizing in that pool of wax that keeps the mosquitoes away, so it’s worth taking the time to get the right wick for this project.

 Choose a large wick diameter for these Mason jar candles, such as the one recommended.
 Plan to burn the candle for at least three hours before extinguishing to ensure that a large pool of wax forms each time the candle is lit.
 This will allow you to fully burn the candle.